ethantkoenig/lotsoffiles2/content/other/manna.md

 ## Translation Suggestions ##

-* Other ways to translate this term could include, "thin white flakes of food" or "food from heaven."
+* Other ways to translate this term could include "thin white flakes of food" or "food from heaven."
 * Also consider how this term is translated in a Bible translation in a local or national language.
 (See: [How to Translate Unknowns](https://git.door43.org/Door43/en-ta-translate-vol1/src/master/content/translate_unknown.md))

 (See also: [bread](../other/bread.md) **·** [desert](../other/desert.md) **·** [grain](../other/grain.md) **·** [heaven](../kt/heaven.md) **·** [sabbath](../kt/sabbath.md))